axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/ihanan-erilaiset-tavat-viettää-tai-olla-viettämättä-joulua.md

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/8b055d_2e04ac4e4ab4459bb271a183f04387bd~mv2.jpg) <!-- Original name: myrskyjaiiris2.JPG -->
 Mä vietän joulua ja se on meillä sellanen, että ollaan perheen kanssa ja meitä kokoontuu pieni määrä.
 Meit on täällä oikeestaan vaan minä, mun äiti, mun veli ja mun pappa.
 Syödään jouluruokaa ja annetaan lahjoja –sellanen mukava lämmin pieni juhla.
-Juhlitaan 24. päivä ja yleensä meillä on silloin niinku sellanen suomalainen ruoka ja suomalaiset perinteet.&nbsp;
+Juhlitaan 24. päivä ja yleensä meillä on silloin niinku sellanen suomalainen ruoka ja suomalaiset perinteet.

 Oon tosiaan puoliksi amerikkalainen tai amerikan-italialainen niin meillä tulee sitten joulupäivänä enemmän perinteitä siltä puolelta, kuten italialaista ruokaa.
 Meillä on tää suomalainen joulu 24. päivä.
 Meillä on silloin [joulupäivänä] yleensä joulusukat tosta amerikkalaisesta jouluperinteestä.
 Jouluaattona meillä vierailee joulupukki, joka on yleensä pappa, joka pukeutuu, ja lauletaan joululauluja.
 Silloin siis saadaan ja annetaan jo jotain joululahjoja ja sitten semmosia “stocking stuffers” sillon 25. päivä joulusukkiin.
 There will be some Christmas chocolates and candies and maybe some socks, small things that you wouldn’t wrap in a present, so those would be in the stockings.
 Now that I’m older, I also get things for my mother and my brother [to the stockings].
 I want to make them happy as well and put something nice in their stockings as well.

 Because I’m vegetarian, we have these vegetarian versions of Italian-American foods.
 So we’ll have lasagna with tomato sauce and a lot of mozzarella cheese and ricotta, stuff like that.
 And then we’ll have a “munakoisopaistos”, which is also almost the same as lasagna, but instead of the lasagna pasta sheets we have eggplant.
 We have vegetarian meatballs as well.
 My mom does most of the cooking.
 Actually my mom, my brother and I are all vegetarian.
 It’s always been like this.
-I’ve been vegetarian all my life.&nbsp;
+I’ve been vegetarian all my life.

 For me Christmas is a time to take some time away from everything else and really just focus on the people that are close to me and spend some time with my family since we usually don’t get to do that, because we’re busy all the time.
 To me it [Christmas] doesn’t have a religious meaning.
 We aren’t a religious family, we just celebrate Christmas just as a way to spend time with family.
 It’s really nice that it is such a cultural thing here as well, not just about religion.